 30 weeks pregnant: fetal development

-These last few weeks are vital for the fetal brain development with brain cells maturing at a rapid pace.
+These last few weeks are vital for the fetal brain development of the baby.
+At 30 weeks pregnant, your babies brain cells are maturing at a rapid pace.
 The characteristic wrinkles and indentations (convolutions) on the brain’s surface continue to get more prominent to provide space for a higher number of brain cells .
 The nervous system is almost done maturing, waiting for the synapses to connect the neurons with each other after birth .

 Another important change occurring this week is the bone marrow taking over the job of red blood cell production .
+Red blood cells transport oxygen throughout the body.
 This development further equips your baby to survive on his own after birth .

 All the five senses have become functional by this week , going through the final stages of development.
 Your baby’s vision is now mature enough that he can follow a light source with his eyes if you shine a torch on your belly .
 He can probably even see the world around him inside the womb; however, babies at 30 weeks of gestational age are likely to keep their eyes closed most of the time.
 Even after birth, it takes months for them to detect objects more than a few inches away from their face .